African migrants stowed away on ship's rudder, rescued by Spanish coastguard

 The tanker reportedly arrived in Las Palmas in Gran Canaria on Monday after an 11-day voyage from Lagos in Nigeria

-Three migrants have been rescued who travelled from Nigeria to the Canary Islands hanging on the rudder of a ship that arrived, the news agency Reuters reported citing the Spanish coastguard.
+Three migrants have been rescued, who travelled from Nigeria to the Canary Islands hanging on the rudder of a ship, news agency Reuters reported on citing the Spanish coastguard.

-A photo of the apparent migrants was shared by the coastguard on Monday as they were seen balancing on the ship's rudder just above the waterline, which looked quite dangerous.
+A photo of the apparent migrants was shared by the coastguard on Monday (November 28) as they were seen on the ship's rudder just above the waterline, which looked quite dangerous.

 The lower part of the giant oil and chemical tanker Althini II can be seen in the background of the photo.